Harr1s96/App-Back-End/README.md

 ## Initial setup:
 ### Overview:
 Note before starting:  This tutorial assumed you are using the EU-West region on AWS at London.
-If oyu are not, some details may differ between this tutorial and your experiences.
+If you are not, some details may differ between this tutorial and your experiences.
 1. Create VPC and SubNets on AWS
 2. Create RDS on AWS
 3. Create Security Groups on AWS